ferocioustoast/AEB/README.md

 ### 🔊 Advanced Synthesis Engine
 *   **Real-Time Generation:** All audio is generated live.
 Any parameter change is reflected instantly—no pre-baked audio files or latency.
-*   **Advanced Waveform Generation**: Layer multiple oscillators including Sine, Square, Noise, and a full-featured Sampler.
+*   **Advanced Waveform Generation**: Layer multiple oscillators including Sine, Square, Noise, and a highly versatile **Terrain Sampler**.
 Includes macro controls for real-time spectral morphing.
 *   **Hybrid Layered Rendering:** A sophisticated model that blends **Moving Layers** (globally panned) with **Zonal Layers** (position-locked textures).
 Create a moving "ring" that reveals a foundational texture as it passes.
 *   **Three-Channel Architecture:** Dual **Action Channels** for primary motion and a dedicated **Ambient Channel** for foundational environmental sensations.